storacha/www/src/pages/docs/how-to/upload.md

 If you followed the Create account and Space section, you will already have the CLI set up with a Space.
 However, you might be using the CLI on a new machine, in which case you can follow these instructions:

 1. (If not yet installed) Install the CLI from npm using your command line: `npm install -g @web3-storage/w3cli`.
-2. Run `w3 authorize [alice@example.com](mailto:alice@example.com)` in the command line using your email address.
+2. Run `w3 login [alice@example.com](mailto:alice@example.com)` in the command line using your email address.
 Click on the validation link sent to your email.
-3. After successfully running `authorize`, your CLI Agent has been delegated access to all Spaces associated with your email address.
+3. After successfully running `login`, your CLI Agent has been delegated access to all Spaces associated with your email address.
 You can see a list of these Spaces using `w3 space ls` and select the one you'd like to upload to using `w3 space use \<space_did\>`.

 When the right Space is selected, you are ready to upload!
 You can do so by running `w3 up \<path\>`.